Introducing S.H.E.D

 S.H.E.D stands for The Social Higher Education Depot, reflecting its position as a social and transient, yet expansive and dynamic space.
 It is a mobile shed that acts as a bridge between High Education and the public in a safe and inclusive way.

 The concept for S.H.E.D was developed in 2019 in partnership with a core team of ‘shedders’, including Dr Victoria Barker, Sarah Webb, Simon Burrows and Barend Slabbert and a group of stakeholders.
-They have created 32 possible S.H.E.D configurations as an initiative to generate opportunities for people to talk.
+They have created 32 possible S.H.E.D configurations (and counting) as an initiative to generate opportunities for people to talk.
 Sheds are safe, familiar, common spaces that can also spark curiosity.

 S.H.E.D explores creative place-making as a methodology to address civic, societal and economic issues through the design of a unique site for public discourse.
 It does this by creating innovation projects that embed teaching and learning opportunities through research.
 This is manifested through co-designing bespoke S.H.E.D environments for performative, sporting, cultural and artistic engagement; and achieved in partnership with students, stakeholders, local authorities, policy makers, academics and the business sector.